vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-summed up—the (right) materials, the (right) time, the ritual (of consecration), the image (m¯urti), and the preceptor (guru) 25 —explains what in the context of the consecration ritual (sam. skāra) is meant by m¯urti.
+summed up—the (right) materials, the (right) time, the ritual (of consecration), the image (mūrti), and the preceptor (guru) 25 —explains what in the context of the consecration ritual (sam. skāra) is meant by mūrti.
 It reads:

-The word image (m¯urti) in the Kārikā aims at (abhipretah.) the spot (bh¯upradeśah.) a little to the right (daks.iṇa) of that, which [by Kaun. ḍinya], in [his commentary on] the ‘S¯utra on offering’ [i.e. PS 1.8–9], is described (vyākhyātam. ) as the locus (sthāna) of worship of Mahādeva that is characterized by the erect phallus etc.—a spot not separated from it by a wall (kuḍya) or the like.
+The word image (mūrti) in the Kārikā aims at (abhipretah.) the spot (bhūpradeśah.) a little to the right (daks.iṇa) of that, which [by Kaun. ḍinya], in [his commentary on] the ‘Sūtra on offering’ [i.e. PS 1.8–9], is described (vyākhyātam. ) as the locus (sthāna) of worship of Mahādeva that is characterized by the erect phallus etc.—a spot not separated from it by a wall (kuḍya) or the like.
 26

-‘M¯urti’ is here to be interpreted as a location, ‘at the m¯urti’, referring to the site of consecration, said to be by the right side of (◦daks.iṇa◦), close to ◦samīpa◦ and not separated ◦avyavahito from that which in Pāśupatas¯utra 1.8–9 is qualified as Mahādeva’s manifestation (r¯upa).
-If we assume that the commentator of the Gaṇakārikā and Kaun. ḍinya both describe the same initiation tradition, we may deduce from the T.īkā that the words of Kaun. ḍinya ad PS 1.1, mahādevasya daks.iṇasyām. m¯urtau, are to be understood as saying that the novice is seated on the right side of Mahādeva.
+‘Mūrti’ is here to be interpreted as a location, ‘at the mūrti’, referring to the site of consecration, said to be by the right side of (◦daks.iṇa◦), close to ◦samīpa◦ and not separated ◦avyavahito from that which in Pāśupatasūtra 1.8–9 is qualified as Mahādeva’s manifestation (rūpa).
+If we assume that the commentator of the Gaṇakārikā and Kaun. ḍinya both describe the same initiation tradition, we may deduce from the T.īkā that the words of Kaun. ḍinya ad PS 1.1, mahādevasya daks.iṇasyām. mūrtau, are to be understood as saying that the novice is seated on the right side of Mahādeva.
 27

-Though the esoteric intention of both authors clearly hampers our under standing, I would hazard the conjecture that the guru, who initiates the student into the Pāśupata observance (vrata) by communicating to him the doctrine as revealed by Siva himself in the ´ Pāśupatas¯utra, embodies Siva.
-The novice is ´ seated next to him on his right-hand side, that is, he is situated ‘at the m¯urti’; and this designation is understandable as it refers to a situation in which the neophyte envisages the image (m¯urti) of the divine preceptor in his guru, that is, he sits at Mahādeva’s visual manifestation and sees Him, His r¯upa, His benign epiphany, in front of him, in profile.
+Though the esoteric intention of both authors clearly hampers our under standing, I would hazard the conjecture that the guru, who initiates the student into the Pāśupata observance (vrata) by communicating to him the doctrine as revealed by Siva himself in the ´ Pāśupatasūtra, embodies Siva.
+The novice is ´ seated next to him on his right-hand side, that is, he is situated ‘at the mūrti’; and this designation is understandable as it refers to a situation in which the neophyte envisages the image (mūrti) of the divine preceptor in his guru, that is, he sits at Mahādeva’s visual manifestation and sees Him, His rūpa, His benign epiphany, in front of him, in profile.
 The two natures of the teacher, the learned and pious person of flesh and blood, and the divine archetype are explicitly stated in the T.īkā on the word ‘guru’.

 ‘Guru’ is the preceptor (ācārya); he has two forms, on account of the distinction supreme and not-supreme.
 With regard to these (two forms) not-supreme is he as

-25 Gaṇakārikā 5cd: dravyam. kālah. kriyā m¯urtir guruś caiveha pa˜ncamah..
+25 Gaṇakārikā 5cd: dravyam. kālah. kriyā mūrtir guruś caiveha pa˜ncamah..

 26 Bhāsarvaj˜na (?) ad Gaṇakārikā 5c (p.
 9):

-m¯urtiśabdena yad upahāras¯utre mahādevejyāsthānam ¯urdhvaliṅgādilaks.aṇam. vyā khyātam. tatsamīpadaks.iṇabh¯upradeśah. kut.yādyavyavahito* ’trābhipretah.
+mūrtiśabdena yad upahārasūtre mahādevejyāsthānam ūrdhvaliṅgādilaks.aṇam. vyā khyātam. tatsamīpadaks.iṇabhūpradeśah. kut.yādyavyavahito* ’trābhipretah.
 As Harunaga Isaacson has suggested to me, we should read kuḍyādya◦, instead of kut.yā dya◦.
-I cannot subscribe to the translation of Oberhammer (1984, viii), which makes m¯urti- śabdena the logical subject of vyākhyātam. (‘Mit dem Wort m¯urtih., das im Verehrungs s¯utram [vorkommt], wird der große Gott als [sichtbares] Object der Verehrung (mahā devejyāsthānam) genannt, das [ikonographisch] durch das aufgerichtete Glied gekenn zeichnet ist [¯urdhvaliṅgādilaks.aṇam]’).
-The commentator’s wording seems to me on the other hand a sign that he tried to avoid saying that the m¯urti meant here is a sculpture that has the actual iconographic characteristics of ¯urdhvaliṅgādi.
+I cannot subscribe to the translation of Oberhammer (1984, viii), which makes mūrti- śabdena the logical subject of vyākhyātam. (‘Mit dem Wort mūrtih., das im Verehrungs sūtram [vorkommt], wird der große Gott als [sichtbares] Object der Verehrung (mahā devejyāsthānam) genannt, das [ikonographisch] durch das aufgerichtete Glied gekenn zeichnet ist [ūrdhvaliṅgādilaks.aṇam]’).
+The commentator’s wording seems to me on the other hand a sign that he tried to avoid saying that the mūrti meant here is a sculpture that has the actual iconographic characteristics of ūrdhvaliṅgādi.

-27 To interpret the word m¯urtau here (above, n.
+27 To interpret the word mūrtau here (above, n.
 24 on p.
 513) in conformity with the com mentary on the Gaṇakārikā was first suggested to me by Dr G´erard Colas.